Riga Governorate: History

 The Provinces of Riga and Tallinn were merged under the leadership of Governor General George Browne in 1775.
-The All-Russian Provincial Act of 1775 was extended to the Baltic provinces and on July 3, 1783, the Riga Province ceased to exist, handing over much of its affairs to the Viceroyalty of Riga.
+The All-Russian Provincial Act of 1775 was extended to the Baltic provinces and on July 3, 1783, the Riga Governorate ceased to exist, handing over much of its affairs to the Riga Viceroyalty.

 Administrative division

 In 1721 the Province of Riga was divided into 2 provinces: